 Ge’ez is without a doubt the most used and most living writing of Africa.
 It is older than the Christian era.
 Ethiopia’s patrimony was preserved by and thanks to the emperor Menelik II, the man who chased the Italians invaders out of his territory and made Ethiopia the only African country not to be colonized.
-Today Ge’ez is everywhere seen in Haile Selassie’s country, included on the planes of Ethiopian Airlines.
+Today Ge’ez is everywhere seen in Haile Selassie’s country.

 - 5) The Nsidibi writing of Nigeria-Cameroon

 Regarding this writing mainly used by the Efik people from the south of Nigeria, the researcher P.A Talbot tells us that ‘the Nsidibi writing is certainly very antique, and to a large measure, pictographic’ .
 The ten common signs between Nsidibi and ancient Egyptian reported by Theophile Obenga make one seek for its origin in the valley of the Nile.